metadb-project/metadb/doc/admin_guide.md

 ### Metadb user account

-It is recommended to create a user account that will run the `metadb` server.
+It is recommended to create a Linux user account that will run the `metadb` server.
 This guide assumes that a user "metadb" has been created for this purpose.

 ### Creating a data directory

-Metadb stores an instance's state and metadata in a "data directory," which is created using the `init` command of `metadb`.
+Metadb stores an instance's state and metadata in a data directory, which is created using the `init` command of `metadb`.
 The data directory is required to be on a local file system; it may not be on a network file system.